Advertisement

 Natural remedies for hemorrhoids have proven to help shrink them down, but make sure you’re informed before you start treating these unpleasant guests at home.

-Dr. Lipman says that any change you notice around your anus should prompt an exam by your doctor to make sure nothing more serious is going on — especially if you see blood.
+Dr. Lipman says that any change you notice around your anus should prompt an exam by a doctor to make sure nothing more serious is going on — especially if you see blood.

-Once you’re sure the symptoms are from hemorrhoids, there are many ways people may try to treat them at home.
-So what works?
+Once you’re sure the symptoms are from hemorrhoids, there are many ways you can try to treat them at home.
+But what works?
 And what doesn’t?

 The goal instead?
 To reduce or shrink the size of your hemorrhoids and manage your symptoms.

-Dr. Lipman shares how to get rid of hemorrhoids at home and when it may be time to see your doctor.
+Dr. Lipman shares how to get rid of hemorrhoids at home and when it may be time to see a doctor.

 Before you try hemorrhoid relief at home, proper diagnosis is critical.